6 Tips for Creating an Effective Organizational Structure

-How to Create an Effective Organizational Structure
+How to Create an Effective Organizational Structure in Management

 1. Make Sure Your Senior Leaders Are Aligned